 Mariners lock up shortstop Jean Segura with 5-year deal

-In this May 2, 2017, file photo, Seattle Mariners' Jean Segura is congratulated after scoring against the Los Angeles Angels during the third inning of a baseball game, in Seattle.
-The Mariners have agreed with shortstop Jean Segura on a new five-year contract that brings stability to what has been a position of flux for more than a decade.
+The Mariners have agreed with ... .
+FILE - In this May 3, 2017, file photo, Seattle Mariners' Jean Segura connects for a two-run home run against the Los Angeles Angels during the fifth inning of a baseball game, in Seattle.

 Add your comments below